wp-plugins/wordpress-flash-uploader/readme.txt

 and let you manage your whole Wordpress installation.
 The Wordpress Flash Uploader does contain 2 plugins: 'Wordpress Flash Uploader' and 'Sync Media Library'.
 'Sync Media Library' is a plugin which allows you to synchronize the Wordpress database with your upload folder.
 You can upload by WFU, FTP or whatever and import this files to the Media Library.
+Since WFU 2.12.1 it is also possible to add the flash to the site!
+See the frontend settings for details.

 = Motivation: =
 Wordpress has a flash uploader which was not working on any of my servers.
 So I decided to write a